 Students are required to take one course from the approved list according to the specific requirements for this degree program.

 Students are required to take ENG 101 - English Composition and ENG 102 - Composition and Literature for this degree program.

-Students must take MAT 101 - College Algebra or MAT 108 - Fundamental Concepts of Mathematics II for this degree program.
+Students must take MAT 101 - College Algebra or MAT 109 - Introduction to Statistics for this degree program.